 Our Green Bottle Really is Green

-The Good Beer Folks are proud of the fact that every element from our packaging line is recycled: cardboard cartons, broken glass, old bottle caps and even shrink wrap are compacted in the bottle shop to be recycled into new packaging materials.
+The Good Beer Folks are proud of the fact that every element from our packaging line is recycled: cardboard cartons, broken glass, old bottle caps, aluminum cans, scrap metal, and even shrink wrap are compacted in the bottle shop to be recycled into new packaging materials.
 We also have the "spent grain" from our brewhouse shipped to farmers in Wellington County to be used for animal feed.

 Our bullfrogpowered® Brewery